 One of the underlying causes of the high maternal and infant mortality in Nigeria includes limited availability of timely and reliable health information for decision-making and poor access to and use of health facilities.
-In addition, there remains a lack of collective community knowledge for safe and healthy pregnancy.
+In addition, there remains a lack of collective community knowledge on safe and healthy pregnancy and infant care.

 Mamalette is a platform that focuses on improving health outcomes for urban poor pregnant women and new mothers while simultaneously providing employment opportunities for women.

 Mamalette trains experienced mothers who work as health champions in various neighbourhoods.
 Our Mamalette Champions provide education, maternal and infant health information and support to pregnant women and new mothers.